Materials and Process Engineering

 This discipline serves industrial and other activities where material is undergoing a change, be it chemical, biochemical or physical.
 Process engineering involves knowing how to prepare feed materials, how to make reactions occur, separating and purifying products, controlling wastes, minimising energy usage, and ultimately adding value to the raw materials used to produce something useful to people.
 These skills form the basis for the majority of New Zealand’s export earnings.

-You must gain University Entrance, including a minimum of 16 credits in NCEA at Level 3 in calculus, and at least 14 credits in both Chemistry and Physics at Level 3.
+You must gain University Entrance, including a minimum of 16 credits in NCEA at Level 3 in calculus, and at least 14 credits in Physics at Level 3.
 Some first-year papers have specific prerequisites so check the paper list carefully.

 Planning Your Degree